AmberC0209/PaddleX/docs/installation/paddlepaddle_install.en.md

 When installing PaddlePaddle, you can choose to install it via Docker or pip.

 ## Installing PaddlePaddle via Docker
-**If you choose to install via Docker**, please refer to the following commands to use the official PaddlePaddle Docker image to create a container named `paddlex` and map the current working directory to the `/paddle` directory inside the container:
+<b>If you choose to install via Docker</b>, please refer to the following commands to use the official PaddlePaddle Docker image to create a container named `paddlex` and map the current working directory to the `/paddle` directory inside the container:

 If your Docker version >= 19.03, please use: